 For more information and to sign-up: Rosetta Stone Language Learning System.

 Highlighted Additional Development Activities

-- 2014 will have 21 graduate business courses are being offered abroad organized by the Ahlers Center for International Business.
-Additionally, there will be nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni, relevant guest speakers, etc. These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.
+- 2014 provided opportunities for 21 graduate business courses abroad organized by the Ahlers Center for International Business.
+Additionally, there were nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni and relevant guest speakers.
+These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.

 - 2010 Faculty Development Program to Universidad de los Andes (Colombia) and Universidad ESAN (Peru) meeting with faculty and business leaders.
 USD faculty were able to interact with host university faculty to share research ideas and course development.